albanie/collaborative-experts/README.md

 * `v2t` denotes that a video query is used to retrieve text video descriptions

 In the results reported below, the same model is used for both the t2v and v2t evaluations.
 Each metric is reported as the mean and standard deviation (in parentheses) across three training runs.

-**Reference results:** The results below are close to those in [1] for MSRVTT, LSMDC, MSRVTT (the mean performance should vary by at most +/- 0.6 across different metrics from those reported).
-The performance for ActivityNet and DiDeMo has improved, in some cases quite significantly, after removing some bugs in the training code.

 **MSRVTT Benchmark**